mzivic7/endcord/configuration.md

     Your discord token.
 Provide it here or as a command argument.
 - `debug = False`
     Enable debug mode.
+- `limit_chat_buffer = 100`
+    Number of messages kept in chat buffer.
+Initial buffer is 50 messages and is expanded in scroll direction.
+Limit: 50-1000.
+- `limit_username = 10`
+    Limit to the username string length.
+- `limit_global_name = 15`
+    Limit to the global name string length.
+- `convert_timezone = True`
+    If set to False, will show UTC time.
 - `format_message = "[%timestamp] <%username> | %content %edited"`
     Formatting for message base string.
 See [format_message](##format_message) for more info.
 - `format_newline = "                       %content"`